 Use the ILA debug probe trigger comparators to detect specific equality or inequality conditions on the probe inputs to the ILA core.
 The trigger condition is the result of a Boolean "AND", "OR", "NAND", or "NOR" calculation of each of the ILA probe trigger comparator results.
-To specify the compare values for a given ILA probe, select the Value cell in for a given ILA debug probe in the Basic Trigger Setup window to open the (see Figure 11-23).
+To specify the compare values for a given ILA probe, select the Value cell in for a given ILA debug probe in the Basic Trigger Setup window to open the (see the following figure).

-Figure 11-23: ILA Probe Compare Value Dialog Box
+Figure 115: ILA Probe Compare Value Dialog Box